 Section 5.
 Dedication and Reservation of Right to Grant Easement for Storm Sewer System and Utilities.
 Subject to the regulations and standards in the Marion Township Zoning Ordinance, the Association shall have the right, to dedicate the storm sewer system and/or utilities and to grant easements for the storm sewer system and/or utilities over, under and across the Condominium to appropriate governmental agencies or public utility companies and to transfer title of the storm sewer system and/or utilities to governmental agencies or to utility companies, after having attained all applicable permits.
 In order to assure that the storm water drainage designed for the Condominium shall remain unimpeded, no Co-owner shall in any way disturb the grade or otherwise modify the areas within such easements.
-Each Co-owner shall, however, be solely responsible for installing, maintaining, repairing, and replacing landscaping materials located within any open storm drainage easement areas lying with the Co-owner's Unit, except as the same may be disturbed by the actions of the Association or any public agency having jurisdiction in which event the Association, or the public agency, whichever is applicable, shall repair and/or replace any landscaping materials disturbed by their respective activities.
-Co-owners shall refrain from prohibiting, restricting, limiting, or in any manner interfering with the Association, or its assigns, from performing acts consistent with the intent of this section, including, but not limited to, refraining from placing or constructing structures of any kind within the easement area.
+Each co-owner shall, however, be solely responsible for installing, maintaining, repairing, and replacing landscaping materials located within any open storm drainage easement areas lying with the Co-owner's Unit, except as the same may be disturbed by the actions of the Association or any public agency having jurisdiction in which event the Association, or the public agency, whichever is applicable, shall repair and/or replace any landscaping materials disturbed by their respective activities.
 Any such easement or transfer of title may be conveyed by the Developer without the consent of any Co-owner, mortgagee or other person and shall be evidenced by an appropriate amendment to this Master Deed and to Exhibit "B" hereto, recorded in the Livingston County Register of Deeds.
 All of the Co-owners and mortgagees of Units and other persons interested or to become interested in the Project from time to time shall be deemed to have irrevocably and unanimously consented to such amendments to this Master Deed as may be required to effectuate the foregoing grant of easement or transfer of title.